 So, what the heck is a Giant German Shepherd, and is this type of German Shepherd healthy?

-We set out to find information on these sorts of questions, to give you a better idea of how an xxl German Shepherd fits into the German Shepherd breed picture.
+We set out to find information on these sorts of questions, to give you a more in depth picture of how a Giant German Shepherd fits into the German Shepherd breed picture.

 Let’s find out more!